MidnightsFX/Valheim_Armory/ValheimArmory/README.md

 # Valheim Armory
-Valheim Armory is a continuation of Valheim Additions.
-A small mod designed to fill gaps in the valheim ecosystem.
+Valheim Armory is a small mod designed to fill gaps in the valheim ecosystem, making all playstyles feel supported at each biome.

-The goal of this mod is to create a more diverse but not sprawling selection of weapons to make all playstyles feel fully supported at each level.

 This mod is balanced to be mostly lore friendly with a preference for fun and enjoyable scaling and mechanics.
 This mod is highly configurable, you can use all of it, parts or tune it as you need.

 Got a bug to report or just want to chat about the mod?
 Drop by the discord or github.